Music of North Macedonia: Traditional music

-The Macedonian traditional music, which can be rural or urban (starogradska muzika), includes: lyric songs, epic songs, labour songs, ritual songs, humorous songs, circle dance ("oro"), the old urban style called Čalgija (not to be confused with chalga) etc.
+The Macedonian traditional music, which can be rural or urban (starogradska muzika), and is recognizable by the heavy use of the Phrygian dominant scale, includes: lyric songs, epic songs, labour songs, ritual songs, humorous songs, circle dance ("oro"), the old urban style called Čalgija (not to be confused with chalga) etc.

 Popular traditional songs are: Kaleš bre Anǵo, Slušam kaj šumat šumite, Biljana platno beleše, Dafino vino crveno, Zemjo Makedonska and many others.
 Narode Makedonski is a nationalist folk song about the Macedonian national revival.

 Often referenced oro dances are Teškoto from the village of Galičnik, Kalajdžiskoto, Komitskoto (The Dance of the freedom fighters) and others.
 An internationally acclaimed professional folklore association is the award-winning Tanec.